U.S. Department of Health & Human Services Divider Arrow National Institutes of Health Divider Arrow NCATS

 2002 Mar

 Formulation study for lansoprazole fast-disintegrating tablet.
-III.
-Design of rapidly disintegrating tablets.
+I. Effect of compression on dissolution behavior.

 Lansoprazole increases testosterone metabolism and clearance in male Sprague-Dawley rats: implications for Leydig cell carcinogenesis.